Edward Eveleth Powars

-In 1781 he kept his "printing-office" in Boston, at "the lower end of State-Street, over Mr. Simon Eliot's snuff-store."
-He moved to Worcester in 1788, "having been humiliatingly neglected ... for printing a free paper."
-By 1791 he'd returned to Boston; around 1796 he lived on Temple Street.
+In 1781 he kept his printing-office in Boston, at "the lower end of State-Street, over Mr. Simon Eliot's snuff-store".
+He moved to Worcester in 1788, "having been humiliatingly neglected ... for printing a free paper".
+By 1791 he had returned to Boston.
+Around 1796 he lived on Temple Street.

-Around 1803 he worked "as a compositor in the office of Samuel Etheridge, in Charlestown."
+Around 1803 he worked "as a compositor in the office of Samuel Etheridge, in Charlestown".
 In 1813 "he held the office of Messenger to the Governor and Council of the Commonwealth."

-"At a later period, he was a traveling bookseller, and died on one of his expeditions in the Western States."
+He later became a traveling bookseller.
+He died on an expedition to the Western States.